 Pregnancy, birth and parenting classes & more

-Pregnancy, birth and parenting classes, events and support groups for the whole family are available at Cape Cod Hospital and Falmouth Hospital and also include a tour of the Family Birthplace at your chosen hospital.
+Pregnancy, birth and parenting classes, events and support groups for the whole family are available at Cape Cod Hospital and also include a tour of The Family Birthplace.

 During your 6th month of pregnancy, we highly recommend registering online for one of the many classes we offer for childbirth education.
 Additionally, an “Early Bird Prenatal Workshop” is offered at Cape Cod Hospital for women 1-4 months pregnant, which covers topics such as fetal development, nutrition, and early concerns.